 Canada’s economy has been growing steadily for years, with a Gross Domestic Product (GDP) growth of 1.2% in 2016 that jumped up to 3.04% in 2017.
 Belonging to the G7, Canada's economy is considered one of the largest in the world, together with the other 6 major economic powers (Germany, US, France, Italy, Japan, and the UK) that together represent 67% of the world’s economic wealth.

 Canada has also grown prosperous and become one of the strongest economies on a global scale with a GDP of 1.741 trillion in 2019.
 With a population of 37.59 million and a rich, abundant source of natural resources that pulled in C$236 billion in Gross Domestic Product for 2019.
 As a result, Canada can compete on an international level with some of the biggest and most affluent countries in the world.

 Foreign investment in Canada has also been on the rise, partially thanks to the election of Donald Trump as the US president.
-Many foreigner investors have seen Canada as a safer investment with similar economic conditions to the US and consequently, foreign investment in Canada has grown to C$9,76bn in 2017.
+Many foreigner investors have seen Canada as a safer investment with similar economic conditions to the US and consequently, foreign investment in Canada has grown to C$9,76 billion in 2017.

 For those who migrate to Canada for financial reasons like employment, investment or lifestyle and more, there are so many opportunities for foreign immigrants to take advantage of Canada’s booming economy.